 Setting sound to Ask/Allow is key if you have trouble hearing guests in the studio.

 Clear cache and reboot your computer

 This simple step can help fix freezing, lags, delays, black screen, etc.

 Temporary files like internet history, cookies, and cache take up a ton of space on your hard disc.
-Deleting them frees up the valuable space and speeds up your computer.
+Deleting them frees up valuable space and speeds up your computer.
 Learn how to clear your cache on Chrome here.
 For Safari, click here.

 Restarting the computer refreshes the memory and prompts essential tools to run maintenance on it.
 When you leave your computer on, background programs and apps hog its memory, so rebooting will surely speed up your computer/laptop.

 If everything is marked with red, there is an issue with Chrome's access to your camera/mic.

 Check computer settings to make sure Chrome has access to your camera/mic

 For Mac - Security & Privacy > "Privacy" section.